hidooki/CarND-P2-TrafficSignClassifier/README.md

 This is the second project in the Udacity [Self Driving Car Engineer](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) "nanodegree" program.
 It consists in training a neural network to classify pictures of traffic signs.

-A detailed description of the steps in included in the [writeup](https://github.com/hidooki/CarND-P1-FindingLanes/blob/master/writeup.md), while the code in contained in the Jupyter [Notebook](https://github.com/hidooki/CarND-P1-FindingLanes/blob/master/P1.ipynb).
-The final output is the video output folder.
+A detailed description of the steps in included in the [writeup](https://github.com/hidooki/CarND-P2-TrafficSignClassifier/blob/master/writeup.md), while the code in contained in the Jupyter [Notebook]().